mylesieong/phone-routing/README.md

 ## Algorithm Implementations in this Project

 * BruteSearch: Read the input file and store as list.
 Search query number with iterating all elements in the list.

-* BinarySearch: Read the input file and store as a sorted list.
-Perform binary search with query number.

 * AlphabeticSearch: Parse input map into a tree structure with every tree node represent a digit.
 Travel the tree from root to leave according to query number.